HIPAA Notice of Privacy Practices

 No PHI is stored locally that is not encrypted on mobile devices.
-Users who have a mobile device can keep themselves logged in, but Mediprocity recommends that mobile users logout of their mobile app after each use to prevent any data breach.
+Users who have a mobile device can keep themselves logged in, but Mediprocity recommends that mobile users logout of their mobile app after each use prevent any data breach.
 In the event a user has a lost or stolen mobile device, Mediprocity can lock the user's account from the main platform.
-Also, users can login and under My Account - Preferences users can simply send an automatic logoff signal to that device and/or installed app by changing their password.
+Also, users can log in and under My Account - Preferences users can simply send an automatic logoff signal to that device and/or installed the app by changing their password.
 This will send a signal to the registered device and auto-logout rendering all PHI on that device useless.

 Integrity “Integrity” is defined in § 164.304: